 Probably no other physical characteristic cries out for facial plastic surgery more than protruding ears.
-Children, long the victims of cruel nicknames like "Dumbo" or "Mickey Mouse," are the most likely candidates for otoplasty, but this surgery can be performed at any age after the ears have reached full size, usually around five to six years of age.
+Children, long the victims of cruel nicknames like "Dumbo" or "Mickey Mouse," are the most likely candidates for otoplasty in Georgia, but this surgery can be performed at any age after the ears have reached full size, usually around five to six years of age.
 Even if the ears are only mildly distorted, the condition can lead to self-consciousness and poor adaptation to school.
 When it comes to otoplasty, conventional wisdom is the earlier the better.

 Adults may also benefit from this procedure, which improves self-esteem with relative ease.
 Often, adults choose this surgery in conjunction with other facial plastic surgical procedures.
 Not only is it possible to "pin back" ears, but ears can also be reshaped, reduced in size, or made more symmetrical.